IoT Time Series Aggregates Service¶

 Bad data is defined as anything greater than the

 Only good and uncertain data is used to calculate the summary values listed above.
 Bad data is ignored for these calculations.
 Each aggregate contains counts of the three types of data:

 countbad.
 If no quality code data is available for a time series record, it is considered good.

 The IoT TS Aggregates Service exposes its API for realizing the following tasks:

-- Read aggregated interval data using pre-calculated aggregates and on demand aggregation
+- Read aggregated interval data using pre-calculated aggregates

 A wind turbine produces time series data for the speed of the blades.
 The data is sent continuously to MindSphere.

 The IoT TS Aggregates Service API allows you to collect aggregated data for the speed of the windmill.